 An excellent way to make connections between words and their meaning is by visualization.
 For children, having to name the animals in Spanish and answering questions based on the animal in Spanish is a wonderful way for kids to associate the Spanish word with a real association.
-As animals showcase their actions, it is an ideal way learn verbs such as swim, jump, swing, eat and run.
+As animals showcase their actions, it is an ideal way to learn verbs such as swim, jump, swing, eat, and run.
 From there, children will be able to form sentences such as; ‘the monkey at the zoo is swinging in the tree’.

 It is easy to acquire Spanish versions of classic games such as Monopoly or Scrabble.
 Board games are a great way of learning Spanish instructions and flexing those vocabulary muscles.
 You can also enforce a Spanish-only rule, which all conversations while playing board games must be in Spanish.
 Don’t forget to keep the score in Spanish – an easy way to get to grips with numbers in a different language.